 and their employees

-BDA personnel work from A-Z. In the Human Resources department, we are available as your contact for questions relating to recruitment, personnel support and development, employer branding, personnel planning and strategy as well as further education and training.
+BDA personnel work from A-Z. In the Human Resources Unit, we are available as your contact for questions relating to recruitment, personnel support and development, employer branding, personnel planning and strategy as well as further education and training.
 One of the special focuses of the department is the promotion of young talent.
-With our commercial trainees and our trainee program, we get the next generation ready for a career in the association.
+With our commercial apprentices and our trainee program, we get the next generation ready for a career in the association.

 The Organisation department is the commercial department of the BDA.
 The tasks of the four departments CRM/QM, Purchasing and Services, Finance and IT Services are coordinated here and cross-departmental issues are agreed.
 It is also responsible for issues relating to the organisation of the association, association law and association tax law, as well as the management of the employer's property company.